Albert Rubin: Biography

 Albert (Avraham) Rubin was born in Sofia, the capital of Bulgaria.
 His father, Nissim Rubin, who mastered several languages, worked as an interpreter for tourists and diplomats.
 He had two brothers and three sisters.
-To help support the family, Rubin left school to become a carpenter’s apprentice.
+To help support the family, Rubin left school to become a carpenter's apprentice.
 In his free time, he sculpted in wood.
-In 1903, urged by Boris Schatz, a family friend and the "father of Israeli art", he began studying painting and sculpture at the National Academy of Arts in Sofia.
+In 1903, urged by Boris Schatz, a family friend and the "father of Israeli art", he began studying painting and sculpture at the National Academy of Art in Sofia.
 When Theodor Herzl visited Sofia, Rubin was commissioned to paint his portrait.

 In 1905, the Seventh Zionist Congress in Basel reached a decision to establish an art school in Palestine.
 A group of thirty young artists from all over Europe were to be selected to form the first class.
 Rubin, then 19 years old, applied and was immediately accepted.

-Rubin attended Bezalel for three years, 1906-1909, returned briefly to Bulgaria, and then moved to Paris, where he studied at the Ecole des Beaux-Arts until 1917.
-Meanwhile his mother died, and the family joined him in Paris.
+Rubin attended Bezalel for three years, 1906–1909, returned briefly to Bulgaria, and then moved to Paris, where he studied at the Ecole des Beaux-Arts until 1917.
+Meanwhile, his mother died, and the family joined him in Paris.
 His father, who worked as night watchman, died in a work accident in January 1914, leaving Rubin to care for his five siblings.

 During World War I, he served in the French army, teaching art to Belgian and French soldiers.
 In 1931, he was accidentally blinded in one eye but continued to paint.

 In 1933, he married and had two children, a daughter, Sylvia, and a son, Claude.
 During World War II, when the Nazis invaded France, he was forced to go into hiding for long periods of time.
 After the war, Rubin helped found the Association of Jewish Artists and Sculptors in France.

 in May 1956, when he was 68, Rubin was hit by a car in Paris and died of his injuries.
 He was buried in Cimetiere parisien de Bagneux in a family plot beside his father.
 His daughter Sylvia Chetrit immigrated to Israel in 1969.